kotoMJ/kotox-android/build-logic/README-POEDITOR.md

 2) Post-process source file and distribute final strings.xml files to modules.

 #### PoEditorPlugin post-processing

+After android resource file type is downloaded from openapi, there needs to be done some post-processing since there is a lot of iOs specific which would not work on Android side.

 Post procesing of source file downloaded from openapi stands for several points: